Whole Body Donation in the United States

-The team behind the body donation program is first and foremost funeral professionals who understand the importance of treating your loved one with dignity, respect, and care.
-They understand that your decision to make an anatomical gift is a distinct choice, but no less important than any other death care ritual.
+The team behind the body donation program are, first and foremost, funeral professionals who understand the importance of treating your loved one with dignity, respect, and care.
+They understand that your decision to make an anatomical gift is a distinct and generous choice but no less important than any other death care ritual.

 This means you will have the service of a professional who will be there to support you through the whole process.
 All donations are confidentially and uniquely identified to ensure that the donation is tracked through the medical system and the cremation process.

 Can bequeathing a body to science hinder social security, pension, or insurance payments?